OctopusDeploy/docs/docs/administration/authentication/index.md

 - [Octopus ID](octopusid-authentication.md)
 - [Guest Login](/docs/administration/authentication/guest-login.md)

-## Configuring Authentication Providers {#AuthenticationProviders-ConfiguringAuthenticationProviders}
+## Configuring authentication providers {#AuthenticationProviders-ConfiguringAuthenticationProviders}

 You can use the web user interface to configure authentication providers at {{Configuration>Settings}}.

 Alternatively, you can configure authentication providers using the `Octopus.Server.exe configure` command-line interface.

-## Signing in for the First Time
+## Sign in for the first time

 If you are using the UsernamePassword provider, you will need to invite your team to use Octopus.